 The course involves remedial pronunciation, grammar review, conversation, and laboratory practice with Russian as the working language.
 Assigned readings stress USSR life, customs, and culture.
 Prerequisite: two years of high school Russian or RUSS 1100 and/or permission of Instructor.

 Intermediate Russian II

-RUSS 2100 3 cr.
-3 hr.
-The course is a continuation of RUSS 2000.
+The course is a continuation of RUSS

-Dostoevsky and Tolstoy (in English)
+Dostoevsky and Tolstoy (in English) RUSS 2400